black-code1/freeCodeCamp/Learn-the-Date-Object-by-Building-a-Date-Formatter/README.md

 # Step 22
 Now that you have a better understanding on how to work with the split, reverse, and join methods, you can delete your exampleSentence variable and console statement.

+# Step 23
+Now it is time to apply what you learned in the previous steps.

+Split the formattedDate string into an array of substrings.
+Use a "-" for the separator.